Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 ; Dynamic dispatch:

-; rsi contains address of the vtable for a's type
+; rsi contains the address of the vtable for a's type

 call qword ptr [rsi + 24] ; Obtain the address of the area function from the vtable and call it.